medeirosdev/TrueEntropy-PyLib/CONTRIBUTING.md

 Feel free to open an issue with the "question" label or reach out to the maintainers.

-Thank you for contributing! 🙏
+Obrigado de coração por contribuir!
+Tmj! 🙏